-We’re meeting online via Zoom until social distancing is over.
-To join our meetings, head over to Zoom and create a free account.
-For document sharing, create a Google Doc with permissions enabled to edit or comment and share the link during our next online meeting.
+Our group meetings are held online on Google Meet.
+We use Google Docs with permissions enabled to edit or comment and share the links to our documents.
 Our online meetings follow the same format as our in-person meetings.
 If it is your first time joining the group, we ask for you to show up on webcam so we can put a face to a name.
 Some members have requested this procedure for safety reasons.
 After your first meeting, going on cam is entirely optional.

 Attendance at our meetings varies from five to fourteen writers, depending on the season.
 You don’t have to read at every meeting.
 Many of our members read only occasionally but attend to take part in the critiquing.

-During the meetings, we sit in a circle where writers take turns reading prose or poetry to the group.
+During the meetings, we take turns reading.
 Once a writer has finished reading, the other writers in the room take turns in offering comments, criticism, and suggestions for improvement.
 Please do not argue with what others say about your work.
 You are free to ignore criticism, although most of us find it very helpful in improving what we write.

 If you don’t wish to comment on another person’s writing, you can simply say, “I pass” and we will move on to other members of the group.